Poggecci/INSO-GH-API-QUERY/README.md

      "Milestone #1", "Milestone #2", etc., but if one team uses e.g. "Milestone #1" and that's the name on the milestone field, then only milestone data for a milestone of that name will be collected.
    - `teams` this field is a list of key/value pairs.
-The key of each pair is the name of the project board of a team from which the closed issues, with their urgency and difficulty can be collected.
+The key of each pair is the team name.
+It must also be the name of the project board owned by that team from which the closed issues, with their urgency and difficulty can be collected.
 The value of each pair is the list of logins that should be counted as managers and therefore do not get any points for closing issues, even if they were assigned to them.
 5. Run the script from the command line:
 ```
 poetry run python exportMetricsForCourseMilestone.py <organization> <milestone>